Test in a live environment

 Let's explore some examples to understand how to use Math.pow() in various scenarios:

 In this example, Math.pow(2.0, 3.0) calculates 2 to the power of 3, resulting in 8.0.
-Here, note the method takes two arguments, first argument raised to the power of the second argument.
+Here, note the method takes two arguments, with the first argument raised to the power of the second argument.
 The code then prints this result, showcasing the fundamental use of the Math.pow() method for basic exponentiation.

 double result = Math.pow(base, exponent);